corda/corda-docs-portal/content/en/platform/corda/4.12/community/comm-upgrade-guide.md

 To upgrade your Corda node from version 4.11 to 4.12, you must perform the following steps:

-1. Validate all existing transactions (per node) to ensure that their backchain works with 4.12.
-2. Upgrade any custom CorDapps running on the Corda 4.11 node to work with Java 17 and Kotlin 1.9.20.
+1. Upgrade any custom CorDapps running on the Corda 4.11 node to work with Java 17 and Kotlin 1.9.20.
 See [Upgrade 4.11 CorDapps]({{< relref "#upgrade-411-cordapps" >}}).
+2. Validate all existing transactions (per node) to ensure that their backchain works with 4.12.
 3. Preserve old CorDapp contracts in a new folder called `legacy-contracts`.
 See [Add the legacy contracts folder to mixed networks]({{< relref "#add-the-legacy-contracts-folder-to-mixed-networks" >}}).
    {{< note >}}
    This step is for mixed networks only.
 It is not required if you plan on upgrading all nodes on your network to 4.12.
    {{< /note >}}
+4. If your contracts use third-party dependencies or rely on JARs in the `drivers` directory, then create a new folder `legacy-jars` and insert the third-party dependencies and required JARs from the `drivers` folder into the `legacy-jars` folder.

 ### Upgrade 4.11 CorDapps